CansyLand/doge-academy/README.md

 The purpose of this game is to educate people in the most fun way about Dogecoin and how to be an active part of the community 🐕

 ## How to Play
-You can run the game in you browser https://cansyland.github.io/doge-academy
+You can run the game in you browser <a href="https://cansyland.github.io/doge-academy" target="_blank">https://cansyland.github.io/doge-academy</a>

 #### Run localy
 If you want to run the game localy you can download the [docs folder](https://github.com/CansyLand/doge-academy/tree/main/docs "docs folder")  and open the index.html file in your browser.